thomascenni/EZModbus/test/README.md

 ## Overview

-This test suite is designed for **PlatformIO with Arduino Core 3.0+** and uses custom testing frameworks optimized for that environment.
+This test suite is designed for **PlatformIO with Arduino Core 3.0+** and uses the Unity testing framework.

 ## Important Notice